Surrey Hills Qigong Home2025-06-08T17:12:43+00:00

 FAQ

-Qigong is a gentle, flowing practice that blends breath, movement, and awareness.
-It’s easier body than yoga (no complex poses) and more active than traditional seated meditation.
-Think of it as meditation in motion.
+Qigong is an embodied somatic practice.
+It’s a gentle, flowing practice that blends breath, movement, and awareness.
+It’s easier than yoga or Tai Chi and is more active than traditional seated meditation.

 Qigong is like the grandmother of Tai Chi — older, simpler, and easier to learn.
 Tai Chi is a martial art with choreographed sequences.
 Qigong is more intuitive, like a free-flowing conversation with your breath and body.